dotvav/vihio/README.md

 Hi,

 This project is not maintained anymore.
 I have decided to create a core integration in Home Assistant.
 It was made available in HA 2024.11.
-The Home Assistant integration is based on the API library https://github.com/dotvav/py-palazzetti-api/.
+I am maintaining the python API client lib underlying the The Home Assistant integration here: https://github.com/dotvav/py-palazzetti-api/.

 Cheers!